Industry Analysis Framework: The 5-Forces Method for Market Assessment

 New stock offerings show how healthy the economy is.
 Use IPO data to check industry health and backer interest.

 Patent data shows innovation levels.
-The U.S. Patent and Trademark Office tracks patent filings by industry sector.
+Government agencies track patent filings by industry sector.
 High patent activity often means high threat of substitutes.

-The Bureau of Labor Statistics publishes industry employment and wage data quarterly.
-Industry associations publish growth rates and trend reports.
-These help you understand where your market is heading.
-This directly affects your industry review business plan results.
-How recent should your data be to stay relevant?
+Government data shows industry employment and wage changes each quarter.
+Industry groups publish growth rates and trend reports.
+These help you understand where your market is heading and affect your business plan results.

 Business Process Data

 Look for automation adoption rates in your industry.
-PwC studies show high automation can change supplier power and competitive rivalry quickly.
-The key insight: technology shifts can reshape entire industries faster than traditional review suggests.
+High automation can change supplier power and competitive rivalry quickly.
+The key insight: technology shifts can reshape entire industries faster than you'd expect.

 Commercial Database Sources

-Dun & Bradstreet keeps databases on millions of businesses worldwide.
-Their industry reports show supplier concentration and market share data.
+Business databases track millions of companies worldwide.
+These industry reports show supplier concentration and market share data.

-Hoovers and Bloomberg Terminal give detailed rival financial information.
-S&P Global Market Intelligence tracks industry trends and forecasts.
+Financial platforms give detailed rival financial information.
+Market intelligence services track industry trends and forecasts.

 Real-World Example: Coffee Shop Industry Analysis